Five free things to do with kids in summer in Ouray and Ridgway:

 - Walk the Ridgway River Walk

-Take a Hike: A great hike close to Ouray is the Baby Bath Tubs.
+Take a Hike: A great hike close to Ouray is the Portland Trail.
 It is easy and there is a gentle stream where you can soak your feet in the creek.
 With proper supervision, little kids will enjoy walking on the smooth rock by the creek.
 For more adventurous kids, the Sutton Mine Trail provides a great overlook of town and views of the Bear Creek Falls and the Million Dollar Highway across the gorge.
 The first 1/2 mile of this trail is a series of switchbacks but after that, you are rewarded with fun and great spots for a picnic.

 Visit a Waterfall: Cascade Falls runs year round and is visible from most parts of Ouray.
 This waterfall is accessible from town as a short but steep walk.
 There are picnic tables at the entrance to this park.
 You can walk much further up on the Lower Cascade Falls trail if you choose.
 The pink cliffs are composed of loose rock so be careful.
 The mist from the falls is very rewarding on warm summer days.